JoeyHendricks/JoeyHendricks/README.md

 ## Fireside Chats.

 I am **Joey Hendricks** and I am performance engineer which means I am helping to make the web a faster and better place.
-On my profile you can find helpfull tools, frameworks, guides and other stuff to make your performance challenge easier.
+On my GitHub profile you can find helpfull tools, frameworks, guides and other stuff to make your performance challenge easier.
 I have you have any question feel free to upon an issue so we can have a chat or connect with me through LinkedIn.

 ## Blog Posts & Articles I have written.